openlawteam/docs/docs/openlaw-elements/README.md

 sectionTransform: (any, number) => {}
 ```

-#### sectionVariablesMap
+### sectionVariablesMap

-In order to map sections with their respective variables, you'll need to supply a function that returns the expected section variable formatted as in the sample below.
+In order to map custom sections with their respective variables, you'll need to supply a function that returns the expected section variable formatted as in the sample below.

 ```
 sectionVariablesMap: (any, number) => { [string]: Array<string> }
 ```

-#### textLikeInputClass
+### textLikeInputClass

 This will apply a class to all elements that are text-input like including text, email, number, and textarea.